Mohammad-Al-Refai/CMP-shared-modules-example/README.md

-This is A Kotlin Multiplatform project targeting Android, iOS.
+### This is a Kotlin Multiplatform project targeting multiple Android, iOS projects with shared code.

 - `/app1` & `/app2` are compose multiplatform modules.
 - `/iosApp` & `/iosApp2` are ios projects that use the shared framework from `/app1` & `/app2`.